 On the higher trail, passing the two sanctuaries, with the best views of Vernazza and some really wild sections.

-A wonderful, relaxed hike with the panorama of the entire Cinque Terre coastline and also the Bay of Levanto on the other side.
+A wonderful, relaxing hike with the panorama of the entire Cinque Terre coastline and also the Bay of Levanto on the other side.

-Don't forget, that many path are waiting for you also outside the Cinque Terre National Park.
-Liguria is a hiker's paradise!
+Don't forget, that many trails are waiting for you also outside the Cinque Terre National Park.
+Liguria is a hikers' paradise!
 You could walk for months and never get bored of the breathtaking views of the colourful villages, nature and the sea.
 You could basically walk all the way to France on the beautiful Ligurian trails.